 TFS 2017 | Team Services

 A Team Services concurrent pipeline gives you the ability to run a single build or a single release at a time in your account.
+There are two types of concurrent pipelines in Visual Studio Team Services.

 How a concurrent pipeline is consumed